-Perched on a hill top in Tuscany, Pienza was originally called Corsignano.
-Pope Pius II loved his hometown greatly and wished to transform it into a concrete example of his theories on the ideal city.
-For this purpose he hires the arhitect Bernardo Rossellino and gets directly involved in the planning.
-Influenced by Alberti’s writings, Pius plans to raise a uniform and self-sufficient city around the central square.
-Yet as he dies in 1462, the urban sketch of the city that takes his name stops there, with only 40 buildings finished.
-In the heart of the “ideal city”, Bernardo Rossellino had managed to implement a trapezoidal square, which represents the first attempt at urban renewal in the postclassical period.
+Perched upon a hilltop in Tuscany, Pienza was originally called Corsignano.
+Pope Pius II loved his hometown greatly and wished to transform it into a concrete illustration of his theories about the “ideal city.”
+For this purpose he hired the architect Bernardo Rossellino and was himself directly involved in the city’s planning.
+Influenced by Alberti’s writings, Pius wished to build a uniform and self-sufficient city around a central square.
+Yet when he died in 1462, the urban sketch of the city that had taken his name was stopped, with only 40 completed buildings.
+At the heart of this “ideal city,” Bernardo Rossellino had managed to install a trapezoidal square, representing one of the first attempts of urban renewal in the postclassical period.

-The space is not large, yet the illusion of greater dimension is created through its shape and through the drawing of the pavement.
-The final effect is that of a scene bordered by important buildings.
-Palazzo Vescovile forms the east side.
-On the opposite side stands the papal palace.
-The city hall lies to the north and Rossellino chose a Florentine model for its tower.
-Two other buildings form the northern side next to the city hall.
-The square is dominated by the façade of the cathedral, built on the small side of the trapezoid, so that its dimensions are lessened in order to not end up overwhelming the square, for the Pope did not aim to build a city of monumental but of human dimensions.
-Everything was carefully calculated, and the construction of the church took the motion of the sun into account.
-Inspired by Austrian cathedrals bathing in natural light, the Pope asked that the church not respect the traditional west-east alignment, but to be set in such a way so that the sunlight might pour in from the southern windows.
-The church is lined with the tip of Mount Amiata, an extinct volcano.
-The southern windows of the church make its peak visible, but the peak itself is not visible from the square.
-This leads to an interesting perception reversal: the interior of the church creates the sensation of a wide open space towards the landscape, while the square barely offers access to surrounding nature, suggesting instead the feeling of an interior space.
-The two open and narrow spaces in the square, on the cathedral’s sides, are the first Renaissance examples of viewing rural landscapes from within a town.
-In this respect, it represents a break with traditional medieval squares.
-In order to see the landscape, one must reach the very end of the square.
+The area is not large, yet the illusion of space is created through its shape and the design of the pavement.
+The overall effect is that of a stage set flanked by important buildings.
+The Palazzo Vescovile lies on the eastern side of the square.
+On the opposite side stands the Papal Palace.
+The City Hall lies to the north, with a Florentine-style tower chosen by Rossellino.
+Two other buildings complete the northern side next to the City Hall.
+The square is dominated by the façade of a Cathedral, built along the smaller side of the trapezoid, so as not to end up overwhelming the square, for the Pope wished to build a city of human, rather than monumental, dimensions.
+Everything was carefully calculated, with the construction of the church even taking the movements of the sun into consideration.
+Inspired by Austrian Cathedrals that were bathed in natural light, the Pope asked that this church not respect the traditional east-west alignment, but be set in such a way that the sun would pour in from the southern windows.
+The church is aligned with the top of Mount Amiata, an extinct volcano.
+Its peak is visible from the southern windows of the church, though it is not visible from the square.
+This leads to an interesting reversal of perception: the interior of the church feels like a wide space that opens out to the landscape, while the square allows little access to its surroundings, and instead feels like an interior space.
+The two narrow open areas inside the square, on either side of the Cathedral, are some of the earliest Renaissance examples of visual access to rural landscapes from within a town.
+As such, it diverges from traditional medieval squares.
+In order to see the landscape, one must arrive at the very end of the square.

-Various details from the façade of a building reappear on another façade in the square, the rectangular shape of the façades is a scale copy of the shape of the windows.
-The windows at the upper level of the papal palace are one of Rossellino’s inventions, a combination between the Roman cross and the Tuscan rose window.
-The cross reappears as a detail on the windows of the Palazzo Vescovile and the rose window reappears in the design of the city hall’s windows.
-Archways and circular details, grouped in threes, repeatedly appear on the façade of each building, The travertine grid and the red brick pavement mirrors the series of compartments on the church façade and are lined with the pillars, doors and corners of all the buildings in the square.
-In the middle of the square there is a travertine circle, and the distance from the circle to the door of the church is equal to the distance from the base of the church to the occhio, the typical round window from the façade of the church.
-This is not the only “coincidence”, for the square respects a geometry that is based on the numbers 3, 5, 9.
-Moreover, it was found in the early 2000s that the shadow of the cathedral lines perfectly with the pavement grid in certain moments.
-Specifically, 11 days after the solar equinox.
-It was known already in the 15th century that there is a 11 day difference between the used calendar and the astronomical one.
+Within the square, various details from one building’s façade reappear on another façade; the rectangular shape of these façades recreates the shapes of the windows to scale.
+The windows at the upper level of the Papal Palace are Rossellino’s inventions, a combination of the Roman cross and the Tuscan rose window.
+The cross reappears as a detail on the windows of the Palazzo Vescovile, and the rose window reappears on the City Hall’s windows.
+Archways and circular details, grouped in threes, repeatedly appear on the façade of each building, The travertine grid and the red brick pavement mirror the series of compartments on the façade of the church, and are aligned with the pillars, doors, and corners of all of the buildings found along the square.
+At the centre of the square is a travertine circle, and the distance between the circle and the door of the church is equal to the distance between the base of the church and the occhio, a typical round window on the façade of the church.
+This is not the only “coincidence,” for the square respects a geometry based on the numbers 3, 5, and 9.
+Moreover, in the early 2000s it was found that the shadow of the Cathedral aligns perfectly with the grid of the pavement at particular moments in time—specifically, 11 days after the solar equinox.
+It was known as early as the 15thcentury that there was an 11-day difference between the civil calendar and the astronomical one.
 The calendar reform was highly controversial within the Catholic Church, since Easter is calculated according to the equinox.
-Pieper, who observed the lining of the church shadow with the grid, believes that the square was initially supposed to represent this on the very day of the equinox.
-Thus, the construction was began, but the project was reconstructed so that the alignment would take place on the official day of the equinox.
-When the modification was decided, the construction of the square buildings was already underway.
-Redrawing the pavement grid would have led to discrepancies with building details, so the only solution was found in further raising the roof of the cathedral.
-This is confirmed since the Albertian proportions on the church pediment are not respected.
-It is a mystery that the details of the reconstruction, as well as the story of aligning the cathedral’s shadow to the drawing of the pavement, make no appearance in the Pope’s extremely detailed diary.
+Pieper, who observed the alignment of the church’s shadow with the grid, believed that the square was initially intended to demonstrate this on the day of the equinox.
+Thus, the construction had begun, but the project was adjusted so that the alignment would take place on the exact day of the equinox.
+When the modification was decided, construction on the square’s buildings was already underway.
+Redrawing the pavement grid would have led to discrepancies in the buildings’ details, so a solution was found by raising the roof of the Cathedral.
+This has been confirmed by evidence that the Albertian proportions on the church pediment have not been respected.
+It is still a mystery why details of this reconstruction, as well as the story of the alignment of the Cathedral’s shadow with the drawings on the pavement, make no appearance in the Pope’s extremely detailed diary.

-Every two years, in the second week of September, Maroustica hosts a chess game.
-The place of wooden figurines is taken by living people, and the score board is the very square of the tiny medieval town, whose pavement was thought out especially for this purpose.
-For this reason, the Maroustica Piazza Castello is also called Piazza degli Scacchi.
-The story goes that, in medieval times, two young nobles, Rinaldo D’Angarano and Vieri da Vallanora, fell madly in love with Lionora, the daughter of the local lord.
-The custom of the time demanded that the girl’s fate be decided through a duel.
-But the father does not wish to make enemies, he wishes no blood spilt, so he forbids the duel and proposes a chess game in its stead.
-The winner was to become the husband of the coveted Lionora.
-The loser would not lose, but instead win the hand of the younger daughter, Oldrada.
-Of course, the story has no basis in historical fact.
-Not one of the characters in the story ever existed, just as there was no chess match in the medieval Marostica, a town called in the local Venetian dialect, Maròstega.
-But there was a writer and an architect called Mario Mirko Vucetich from Dalmatia, who imagined the entire story right after the Second World War.
-And the local chess club found it proper to consider the story true and to organise, every two years, a competition with living people as chess pieces in the scenic square and with real medieval origins of the tiny town of Marostica, from northern Italy.
+Every other year, in the second week of September, Marostica hosts a game of chess.
+But in this game, living people play the roles of the wooden figurines, and the square of this tiny medieval town serves as the chess board, with its pavement designed especially for this purpose.
+For this reason, the Maroustica Piazza Castello is also called the Piazza degli Scacchi.
+As the story goes, in medieval times, two young nobles, Rinaldo D’Angarano and Vieri da Vallanora, fell madly in love with Lionora, the daughter of a local Lord.
+The customs of the time required that the girl’s fate be decided through a duel.
+But as her father did not wish to make enemies, and wanted no blood spilt, he forbid the duel and proposed a chess game in its stead.
+The winner would become the husband of the coveted Lionora.
+The loser would not lose, but instead gain the hand of his younger daughter, Oldrada.
+Of course, this story has no basis in historical fact.
+Not one of its characters ever existed, just as there was no chess match in medieval Marostica, which in the local Venetian dialect was called Maròstega.
+A Dalmatian writer and architect named Mario Mirko Vucetich invented the entire story, just after the Second World War.
+And the local chess club found it apt to regard the story as true and to organise, every other year, a competition with living people as chess pieces, in this scenic square with medieval origins in the small town of Marostica, in northern Italy.

-In a side of the square lies the statue of Jan Žižka, a leader of the Hussite movement, one of the few military commanders in the history of the world to have never lost a battle.
-Today, his name is found in the square in Tábor.
-Situated on a hilltop, with the square right on the summit, and near the lake called Jordan, after the biblical river, the city was founded in the spring of 1420 as a centre of the Hussite revolutionary movement.
-Initially regular, it later had the tendency to develop organically, and the shape of the square points to this.
-The streets have been designed in a zigzag on purpose, so that the enemy would have a hard time reaching the centre.
-Although it is hard to see in the photograph, the square is sloped, which adds a new dimension to its space.
+One one side of this square is a statue of Jan Žižka, leader of the Hussite movement, and one of the few military commanders in history to have never lost a single battle.
+Today, his name is found in this square in Tábor.
+Situated on a hilltop, with the square at its peak, and near Lake Jordan, named after the Biblical river, this city was founded in the spring of 1420 as a centre of the Hussite revolutionary movement.
+At first carefully planned, it later developed organically, and the shape of its square points to this tendency.
+Its streets were intentionally designed in zigzag formation, so that enemies would have difficulty reaching the centre.
+Although it is hard to see in the photograph, the square is sloped, which gives it an additional spatial dimension.